FAFSA workshops help Hoosier students secure financial aid still available

 “Money is important, but it’s not the only thing that students need to be successful,” said Martin.
 “So we’re trying to encourage contact with their advisors, reaching out to faculty members if they have questions, finding a mentor at the college level.
 That way you can help guide them through these things.”

-The first workshop is Wednesday, July 21, at Ivy Tech Community College (50 W. Fall Creek Parkway, North Drive) from 10 a.m. to 1 p.m.
+The first workshop is Wednesday, July 21, at Ivy Tech Community College (50 W. Fall Creek Parkway, North Drive).
+Organizers recently changed the time to noon – 5 p.m.

 For a list of future workshops, and more resources on FAFSA, visit the Indiana Commission for Higher Education’s website.